 Stick your nose to the computer and imagine hot bread, spicy mustard, creamy cheese, and salty ham.
 Can you smell it?
 It's amazing, right!

 I know!
 So good!
-The best part is that these are crazy simple to make, easy to make ahead and then bake later, great as leftovers (I recommend reheating in aluminum foil and in the oven) and fantastic to customize.
+The best part is that these are really simple to make, easy to make ahead and then bake later, great as leftovers (I recommend reheating in aluminum foil and in the oven), and fantastic to customize.
 Better than your ho-hum ham sandwich, for sure!

 Some ideas for customizing these ham and cheese sliders:

 - try different meat like roast beef or shredded chicken

 - add sliced onion or peppers

 - swap out the cheese for a spicy cheese

 - try using portobello mushroom instead of ham for a veggie option